 to avoid issues with competing versions of GMT and its dependencies.

-First, we must configure conda to get packages from the conda-forge channel:
+First, we must configure conda to get packages from the conda-forge channel (the order is important):

-Now we can create a conda environment with only Python and
+Now we can create a new conda environment with Python and all our dependencies installed

 (we’ll call it